Climate Jargon

 Sea surface temperature (SST): Temperature of the ocean’s surface

-Sedimentation: When particles fall to the bottom of a river, lake, or ocean, creating layers of sediment
+Sedimentation: When particles fall to the bottom of a river, lake, or ocean

 Shale oil: Oil produced from oil shale